Starting Your Small Business: Building Your Unique Brand

 Not only does it matter that you choose the colours that have the right moods and emotions associated with them for your small business’s logo, but you also need to do your research to make sure you are setting yourself apart from your competitors.

-You want your small business to stand out in a sea of companies, so you need your logo to do some of that differentiating work for you.
+When starting your small business, you want to stand out in a sea of companies, so you need your logo to do some of that differentiating work for you.

 Imagine what it would be like if UPS and FedEx had chosen the same colours for their brands/logos.